bilibiliLaiabao55/GBAPlayer/README.md

-# GBAPlayer
+# GBA Player
-a music player for GBA, use devkitpro
+A music player for GBA, use [https://devkitpro.org/wiki/Getting_Started](devkitpro)
+Put your music file into `res/sounds`
+You can delette music which is already there
+But DO NOT DELETTE `main.c`